CataAlTreilea/Converter-MP3/README.md

 # Converter-MP3
-Image and Audio File Viewer
-This is a Qt-based application that allows you to view and convert image files, and play MP3 audio files.
+This is a Qt-based application that allows you to convert image files, and play MP3 audio files.
 The application provides a user-friendly interface for managing and interacting with various types of multimedia files.
 Features

 Image Viewer: Open and display image files in various formats (PNG, JPG, JPEG, BMP, WEBP).